 Almost every traffic violation becomes a misdemeanor or felony if it involves injury to a person or destruction of property.
 A person who changes lanes without signaling and hits another car can be charged with the misdemeanor crime of reckless driving or even vehicular homicide if the lane-changer was attempting to inflict serious bodily injury and the other driver is killed.
 In addition, some traffic offenses are legally defined as misdemeanors or felonies, such as driving with a suspended license and leaving the scene of an accident.
 A person accused of these more serious traffic offenses is entitled to all criminal procedures and a jury trial.

-If you or someone you know has been charged with a traffic law violation, a criminal defense attorney with experience in handling traffic violations, like those at McGowan and Clarke can explain the procedures and possible penalties that you face, and can work with you to ensure the best possible outcome.
+If you or someone you know has been charged with a traffic law violation, a criminal defense attorney with experience in handling traffic violations, like those at the Law Offices of Ian L. Clarke can explain the procedures and possible penalties that you face, and can work with you to ensure the best possible outcome.

-At McGowan and Clarke we represent clients in Collier and Lee counties and throughout Southwest Florida who have been charged with criminal traffic violations.
+At the Law Offices of Ian L. Clarke we represent clients in Collier and Lee counties and throughout Southwest Florida who have been charged with criminal traffic violations.
 Whether you have received multiple speeding tickets, had your license suspended, or have been charged with DUI, you can count on us to vigorously defend your rights, and fight for you.